ktfu369/MonkeyType/README.md

-recreating monkeytype for my y11 CS end of year project
+y11 CS end of year project

 ## to do
 **findWords class**